Norwegian Third Division: 2017–

 Like in the rest of the Norwegian Football league system, all the teams play each other twice, once at home and once away.
 Three points are awarded for a win, one for a draw, and if two teams are equal on points, the one with the best goal difference is above the other on the table.
-The teams are placed in the 12 sections according to geographic considerations.
+The teams are placed in the 6 sections according to geographic considerations.
+Travel times have also been considered occasionally; Bjørnevatn IL in the outskirts of Kirkenes was placed in a group dedicated to the greater Oslo area in the 2017 and 2018 seasons, as commuting by plane between Kirkenes Airport and Gardermoen Airport was deemed easier than travelling westwards through northern Norway by road.

 Current members

-The following 84 clubs are competing in the 2023 Norwegian Third Division.
+The following 84 clubs are competing in the 2025 Norwegian Third Division.